OSGeo/OSGeoLive-doc/quickstart/udig_quickstart.rst

 Web Map Server
 ==============

+.. sidebar:: Offline

+   If you are not connected to the internet run **Start GeoServer** for a local WMS.
+The script will open a page with a "wms capabilities" link you can drag into your empty map.

 One of the reasons to use an application like uDig is to access all the great free geospatial information available on the web.
 This section covers the use of Web Map Servers which make available layers of information that you can mix into your own maps.

 .. tip:: You can also connect to Web Map Servers using the Add Data Wizard for Drag and Drop.